Child’s Records and Retention

 AMENDMENT

-A written case record must be established and kept up to date for each child.
-In Northumberland ICS is the child's case record and must be kept up to date at all times.
-Case notes must be written up promptly, progress against plans must be entered as it happens and not only at times of review.
+A written record must be established and kept up to date for each child.
+In Northumberland LCS is the child's case record and must be kept up to date at all times.
+Children’s records must be written up promptly, progress against plans must be entered as it happens and not only at times of review.
 Any changes of circumstances, such as change of address, make up of household, legal status, must be updated.
 Such updates are the responsibility of the allocated worker.

 The record must include: